Konkani language: Prehistory and early development

 Migrations of Indo-Aryan vernacular speakers have occurred throughout the history of the Indian west coast.
-Around 2400 BC the first wave of Indo-Aryans dialect speakers might have occurred, with the second wave appearing around 1000–700 BC.
+Around 1100-700 BC the first wave of Indo-Aryans dialect speakers might have occurred, with the second wave appearing around 700-500 BC.
 Many spoke old Indo-Aryan vernacular languages, which may be loosely related to Vedic Sanskrit; others still spoke Dravidian and Desi dialects.
 Thus the ancient Konkani Prakrit was born as a confluence of the Indo-Aryan dialects while accepting many words from Dravidian speech.
 Some linguists assume Shauraseni to be its progenitor whereas some call it Paisaci.
-The influence of Paisachi over Konkani can be proved in the findings of Dr. Taraporewala, who in his book Elements of Science of Languages (Calcutta University) ascertained that Konkani showed many Dardic features that are found in present-day Kashmiri.
+The influence of Paisachi over Konkani can be proved in the findings of Taraporewala, who in his book Elements of Science of Languages (Calcutta University) ascertained that Konkani showed many Dardic features that are found in present-day Kashmiri.
 Thus, the archaic form of old Konkani is referred to as Paishachi by some linguists.
 This progenitor of Konkani (or Paishachi Apabhramsha) has preserved an older form of phonetic and grammatic development, showing a great variety of verbal forms found in Sanskrit and a large number of grammatical forms that are not found in Marathi.
 (Examples of this are found in many works like Dnyaneshwari, and Leela Charitra.)
 Konkani thus developed with overall Sanskrit complexity and grammatical structure, which eventually developed into a lexical fund of its own.
 The second wave of Indo-Aryans is believed to have been accompanied by Dravidians from the Deccan plateau.
 Paishachi is also considered to be an Aryan language spoken by Dravidians.

 Goa and Konkan were ruled by the Konkan Mauryas and the Bhojas; as a result, numerous migrations occurred from north, east and western India.
 Immigrants spoke various vernacular languages, which led to a mixture of features of Eastern and Western Prakrit.
 It was later substantially influenced by Magadhi Prakrit.
 The overtones of Pali (the liturgical language of the Buddhists) also played a very important role in the development of Konkani Apabhramsha grammar and vocabulary.
 A major number of linguistic innovations in Konkani are shared with Eastern Indo-Aryan languages like Bengali and Oriya, which have their roots in Magadhi.

 Maharashtri Prakrit is the ancestor of Marathi and Konkani, it was the official language of the Satavahana Empire that ruled Goa and Konkan in the early centuries of the Common Era.
 Under the patronage of the Satavahana Empire, Maharashtri became the most widespread Prakrit of its time.
 Studying early Maharashtri compilations, many linguists have called Konkani "the first-born daughter of Maharashtri".
 This old language that was prevalent contemporary to old Marathi is found to be distinct from its counterpart.